endurodave/AsyncMulticastDelegateModern/README.md

 <h2>Preface</h2>

+<p>This article documents a modern C++ implementation of asynchronous delegates.
+The library implements anonymous synchronous and asynchronous function callbacks.
+The target function is invoked with all arguments on the registrar&#39;s desired thread of control.</p>

-<p>This article is a modern C++ implementation of a previous article I wrote entitled &ldquo;<a href="https://www.codeproject.com/Articles/1160934/Asynchronous-Multicast-Delegates-in-Cplusplus">Asynchronous Multicast Delegates in C++</a>&rdquo;.
-Unlike the previous delegate library which built under C++03, the modern version uses C++17 features.
-Variadic templates and template metaprogramming improve library usage and significantly reduce the source code line count.
-While the basic idea between the articles is similar, the modern C++ version is a&nbsp;complete re-write.</p>
+<p>The previous article I wrote entitled &ldquo;<a href="https://www.codeproject.com/Articles/1160934/Asynchronous-Multicast-Delegates-in-Cplusplus">Asynchronous Multicast Delegates in C++</a>&rdquo; built under C++03.
+This &quot;modern&quot; version uses C++17 features.
+Variadic templates and template metaprogramming improve library usability and significantly reduces the source code line count.
+While the basic idea between the articles is similar, this new version is a complete re-write.</p>

 <p>I&rsquo;ve created four versions of the &ldquo;asynchronous callback&rdquo; idea; three C++ versions and one C version.
 See the <strong>References</strong> section at the end of the article for links to the other implementations.</p>